-The M.A. in Teaching, M.A.T. in Special Education, M.Ed. in Curriculum and Instruction, M.Ed.in Instructional Leadership, M.Ed. in Literacy, with an emphasis in E.S.L., or Ed.S. in Instructional Leadership student may transfer a maximum of 33 percent of the hours required for the degree to count toward degree requirements as long as, in the director's judgement, those courses are reasonable substitutes.
+The M.A. in Teaching, M.A.T. in Special Education, M.Ed. in Curriculum and Instruction, M.Ed.in Instructional Leadership, M.Ed. in Literacy, with an emphasis in English as a Second Language, or Ed.S. in Instructional Leadership student may transfer a maximum of 33 percent of the hours required for the degree to count toward degree requirements as long as, in the director's judgement, those courses are reasonable substitutes.